 The monthly meetings are held on the third Wednesday of every month except August and December.
-Follow this link Monthly Meeting for 2019 to see a full list of forthcoming meetings.
+Follow this link Monthly Meeting List to download a copy of the forthcoming meetings.

 Unless otherwise indicated refreshments will be served at 10:00 and meetings will begin at 10:30.
 Location in the summer will be rotated around the villages that have suitable venues.
 There is an entry fee of £1 for members and £1.50 for guests to cover expenses and refreshments.

 If you have any suggestions for future speakers or indeed if you would like to speak at a future meeting yourself please get in touch with our Speaker Secretary via the 'Click to send a message' button above.

 Other social events and visits to place of interest will be organised through the year.
 These will be made available to all members on a 'first come' basis and will be advertised on this page, in the newsletter and at the monthly meetings.

 If you have difficulties attending a monthly meeting, if for instance you live in a remote rural area with no car or access to public transport, you have a temporary disability resulting in you not being able to drive or if you have difficulty walking or problems with mobility, sight, hearing etc. we can put you in touch with a volunteer willing to offer transport.
 Follow the 'Accessibility' link to the right for more details.

 |Wed Jan 15th 2020||Crosthwaite Parish Room|

 The Corpse Roads of Cumbria Alan was the winner of the 2019 Hunter Davies Lakeland book of the Year prize and this is a superb opportunity to hear his acclaimed talk.

 Dogs for Good

 Dogs for Good is a charitable organisation involved in the training and provision of assistance and therapy dogs.
 A volunteer will talk about the work of the charity – and hopefully introduce one of the dogs to us.